benhg/julia2-tool/README.md

 3. Create a blank project with the `create_project` option
 4. Create the config file for the project you just created
 5. Put your raw reads in the `raw_reads` folder in the project you created
-5. Prepare your dataset to match what the tool looks for - Raw read files must start with `sXXX_{name}.fasta`.
+6. Prepare your dataset to match what the tool looks for - Raw read files must start with `sXXX_{name}.fasta`.
-6. Either use the `create_index_fasta_from_raw_reads` option of this tool, or otherwise create a single FASTA of all the sequences you want to make an index out of
+7. Either use the `create_index_fasta_from_raw_reads` option of this tool, or otherwise create a single FASTA of all the sequences you want to make an index out of
-7. Create indexes using the `create_indexes` options
+8. Create indexes using the `create_indexes` options
-8. Run alignments of raw reads against your indexes.
+9. Run alignments of raw reads against your indexes.
 Make sure you are providing a newline-separated list of sequence names in the `--file` option
-9. Create a database from the alignments you ran using `update_database`
+10. Create a database from the alignments you ran using `update_database`
-10. Create an index hopping report using `generate_output`
+11. Create an index hopping report using `generate_output`

+## Understanding the Alignment Database

+## Understanding the Final Output File